 Close contact testing

-From 18 February, if you have been identified as a close contact of someone who has tested positive for coronavirus you will be asked by Test and Protect to take a test.
-You should do this at the start of your 10-day self-isolation period.
+If you have been identified as a close contact (household or non-household) of someone who has tested positive for coronavirus you will be asked by Test and Protect to self-isolate and take a test.
+You should do this as soon as you are identified as a close contact.

 What you need to do

-If you test positive for coronavirus, you will be contacted by Test and Protect to identify any close contacts that need to self-isolate.
+If you test positive for coronavirus, you will be contacted by Test and Protect to identify any close contacts that need to self-isolate and get tested.
 You will be asked to self-isolate for 10 days from taking your test.

 If your test, taken while self-isolating as a close contact, comes back negative for coronavirus you cannot leave self-isolation.
 A test provides a point in time assessment of whether someone had the infection when the test was taken.
 It cannot indicate whether someone is incubating the disease, and therefore may go on to develop it after a test is taken.
 It is for this reason that close contacts must complete the required 10 days of self-isolation.

 As evidence shows, fully-vaccinated people have a reduced risk of infection and transmission, fully-vaccinated close contacts are able to end self-isolation provided they receive a negative PCR test and remain without symptoms.

 It is especially important to finish your self-isolation period because the new strains of the virus are more infectious.
 Not everyone who has coronavirus will have symptoms, so you could be spreading the disease to those around you without knowing it, if you leave self-isolation early.